viodid/PomoTracker/README.md

 - **Customization:** Personalize settings, such as themes and session preferences, for a tailored user experience.

-Feel free to reach out if you have any questions or need assistance while working with the API.
+Feel free to reach out at webmaster@pomotracker.app if you have any questions or need assistance while working with the API.

 ## Roadmap